GeetikaSh/Data-Science-Interview-Practice/Cross-Validation.md

 ### 3. **Leave-One-Out Cross-Validation (LOOCV)**
 ![LOOCV](https://miro.medium.com/v2/resize:fit:720/format:webp/1*T-RXyt_53zxvh8pom3UhOA.png)

-- In this method we use *n-1* samples of the dataset as the training set and *1* sample as the test set.
-This process is repeated *n* times, each time leaving out a different sample as the test set.
+In **Leave-One-Out Cross-Validation (LOOCV)**, the dataset is split so that each iteration trains on N-1 data points and tests on the remaining one.
+This process repeats N times, where N is the number of data points.
+The main advantage of LOOCV is that it uses nearly all the data for training, leading to an unbiased estimate of model performance.
+However, it has drawbacks:

-- Computationally expensive but useful for small datasets.
+- Computationally expensive for large datasets, as it requires training N models.
-- Since there is only on data point in validation data set and rest in trianing dataset, hence it is more prone to overfitting.
+- High variance, meaning small changes in the data can lead to significantly different results.
+- More prone to overfitting, as each training set is very similar, making the model sensitive to small variations.

+Despite these drawbacks, LOOCV is useful when working with small datasets where preserving as much training data as possible is crucial.

 ```python
 from sklearn import datasets